 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".

 Most seats are in a rather uniform seating bowl, with spacious fold-down seats and plenty of legroom.
-There doesn't appear to be a bad sightline in the house.
+There isn't a bad sight line in the house.
 The 11 luxury suites and press box are elevated far above the field, so much so that if you aren't looking, you may not notice them.

 With such a beautiful stadium, fans are likely to be out in good showing nightly.
 While most fans are at The Diamond for baseball, it seems that the younger fans are having the time of their short lives.
 With a multitude of inflatable games, playground, and a berm that they could roll down, they probably don't even know baseball is being played.